Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

 #### The Crater

-A vast irradiated crater speckled with crystal debris and shattered artifacts.
+A vast irradiated crater speckled with crystal debris and shattered artefacts.
 Lifeforms torn from the bowels of Meer have developed on the surface of this scar.
-The Cathedral of Loria stands tall at the center of the crater.
-Connecting the blighted ground to the swirling clouds, a white tower, every surface engraved with prayers.
-Within its walls, the Cult of Loria conducts its business, bringing offerings through a maze stairways and passages up to Loria's chambers at the tip of the spire.
+From the blighted ground at the centre of the crater up to the swirling clouds stretches a white tower, every surface engraved with prayers: The Cathedral of Loria.
+Within its walls, the Cult of Loria conducts its business, bringing offerings through a maze of stairways and passages up to Loria's chambers at the tip of the spire.
 Her voice can be heard softly resonating from the walls, praying and offering guidance.

 The Cathedral's foundations dig deep into the wound in the ground, leading to a dark and twisted system of caves that once formed the sprawling city of Martite.
 Ancient automatons slowly toil away, rebuilding the secret metropolis.
 Pockets of life exist in the tunnels and caverns.
 Some surviving districts, disconnected from one another, have continued to live as though Martite never fell.
-Other settlements can also be found.
-The descendants of lost explorers, refugees from a long-forgotten war, idealists looking to create societies that match their principles far from the influence of the surface's monarchs.
+Other settlements can also be found: descendants of lost explorers, refugees from a long-forgotten war, idealists looking to create societies that align with their principles far from the influence of the surface's monarchs...

-Ancient dungeons, protecting crystal artifacts and forgotten technologies, can be found hidden in the walls if one knows what they are looking for.
+Ancient dungeons, protecting crystal artefacts and forgotten technologies, can be found hidden in the walls if one knows what they are looking for.
 Entering these dungeons is a reckless affair.
-Automated defenses, forgotten spells, and immortal guardians lie in wait, ready to unleash arcane magicks and swift violence upon any intruder.
+Automated defences, forgotten spells, and immortal guardians lie in wait, ready to unleash arcane magicks and swift violence upon any intruder.

 #### Mercurius

 #### Gríðarstór